XiovV/diffie-hellman/README.md

-This is an implementation of the elliptic curve Diffie Hellman key exchange algorithm (ECDH).
+This is an implementation of the elliptic curve Diffie Hellman key exchange algorithm (ECDH) in Go.
 It supports any curve that satisifes the `elliptic.Curve` interface.

 This library provides a few methods that handle the generation of key pairs and calculation of the shared secret.